casey-c/STSGradleTemplate/README.md

 # Gradle Template

 A simple base for Slay the Spire mods that uses Gradle instead of Maven.
-This template assumes you are roughly familiar with the basics of setting up a mod already (e.g. needing to edit a ModTheSpire.json, knowing how to run Maven builds etc.) and is more aimed at making the transition from Maven to Gradle as painless as possible. *This repo is designed for mods written in Java, not Kotlin, although the switch over for Kotlin development should be extremely simple to accomplish.*
+This template assumes you are roughly familiar with the basics of setting up a mod already (e.g. needing to edit a ModTheSpire.json, knowing how to run Maven builds etc.) and is more aimed at making the transition from Maven to Gradle as painless as possible.

+**This repo is designed for mods written in Java, not Kotlin, although the switch over for Kotlin development should be relatively straightforward if you peruse the Gradle documentation.**

 This repository just has a basic starting mod that will spit out a hello world into the console in game after running the included "buildAndCopyJAR" task.
 It doesn't quite work right out of the box (you need to set up some environment variables), but if you have built Maven mods before you should be able to get it working after cloning this repository relatively quickly.

+Instructions on starting a mod from this template are included at the bottom of this README, but you'll need to complete at least the requirements section first to actually follow them.
+I also recommend skimming through the rest of this page before starting a new project with it.

 ## Why Gradle?
 1. Easier to read and maintain (subjective: but in my opinion tasks in the Kotlin script are miles, miles, miles ahead of working with a nightmare pom.xml)
-2. Easier dependency management (don't need to mess about with shading/etc. - dependencies are graph based instead of some weird linear stuff and much easier to reason about; most importantly: including external libraries are a breeze compared to Maven)
+2. Easier dependency management (don't need to mess about with shading/etc. - dependencies are graph based instead of some weird linear staging which means they are much easier to reason about; most importantly: including external libraries are a breeze compared to Maven)
-3. Faster compile times (YMMV and it might be placebo, but it seems to me that the Gradle builds are optimized much better than the Maven builds; likely due to Gradle being designed as a more modern successor to Maven)
+3. Faster compile times (YMMV and it might be placebo, but I've seen noticeable speedups on most of my projects)

 ## Requirements: